What is PCOS?

 If you’re experiencing excessive acne due to PCOS, a dermatologist may be able to prescribe creams or treatments to reduce acne or improve its appearance.

-Make an appointment with Dr. Aliabadi, the best PCOS gynecologist
+Make an appointment with Dr. Aliabadi, the best PCOS doctor near me

 As one of the nation’s leading OB/GYNs, Beverly Hills’ Dr. Thaïs Aliabadi offers the very best in women’s health and well-being.
 With her warm, professional team, Dr. Aliabadi supports women through all phases of life.
 She fosters a special one-on-one relationship between patient and doctor.